thortiede/PeCaX-docker/README.md

 You will have to agree to these terms and conditions to continue with the next steps described here.
 We used the 'Drug target identifiers' file for all drug groups to get a broad view on available and possible drugs and the genes and geneproducts they target.
 In order to reproduce the results found in the publication two preprocessing steps need to be performed:
-a) Filter out all rows that are not targeting genes in Humans (column 'Species').
+  1. Filter out all rows that are not targeting genes in Humans (column 'Species').
-b) Consolidate rows with the same 'ID' into one row, combining the elements in the 'Drug IDs' of all those rows into one.
+  2. Consolidate rows with the same 'ID' into one row, combining the elements in the 'Drug IDs' of all those rows into one.

 We leave it up to the reader to perform these steps.
 TODO: Ask Mirjam if we can use her script here and provide the user with it.